Income Tax Act 2007

 HG 5: Disposal of partner’s interests, or

-"Selling your part of a business: what happens with tax"
+"Selling your partner's share of a business: what you need to know about tax"

 Part HTaxation of certain entities